-A: Corporate responsibilities of the Chairman and members of Council
+A: Corporate responsibilities of the Chair and members of Council

 Members of the Council have corporate responsibility to ensure that the Service complies with any statutory and appropriate administrative requirements for the use of public funds.
 Responsibilities of the Council include:

-- establishing Acas's overall strategic direction within the policy framework set out in statute and the resources framework agreed with the Secretary of State for Trade and Industry
+- establishing Acas' overall strategic direction within the policy framework set out in statute and the resources framework agreed with the Secretary of State for Business, Innovation and Skills (BIS)

-- overseeing the delivery of planned results by monitoring performance against agreed strategic objectives and targets which take into account any guidance issued by the Department of Trade and Industry
+- overseeing the delivery of planned results by monitoring performance against agreed strategic objectives and targets which take into account any guidance issued by the Department for Business, Innovation and Skills (BIS)

-- ensuring that the Council operates within the limits of its statutory authority, within the limits of the Council's financial authority agreed with BERR, and in accordance with any other conditions relating to the use of public funds.
+- ensuring that the Council operates within the limits of its statutory authority, within the limits of the Council's financial authority agreed with the Department for Business, Innovation and Skills (BIS), and in accordance with any other conditions relating to the use of public funds.
 Members of the Council have a duty to ensure that public funds - which for this purpose should be taken to include all forms of receipts from fees, charges and other sources - are properly safeguarded and that Acas conducts its operations as economically, efficiently and effectively as possible, with full regard to relevant statutory provisions

-- formulating a strategy for implementing the Code of Practice on Access to Government Information, including prompt response to public requests for information
+- formulating a strategy for protecting public information in line with the requirements of the Freedom of information Act including prompt response to public requests for information

 - ensuring that the Service operates sound environmental policies and practices in accordance with relevant Government guidance

 - ensuring that high standards of corporate governance are observed at all times.